Travel and culture. Do They Go Hand in Hand?

 The obvious answer would be yes.
 Or rather should be yes.

 Watch (part of) this 5 min. video.
-It’s a bit stereotypical but in the core it’s correct:
+It’s a bit stereotypical but at the core it’s correct:

 This Came Out of a Management Survey of One of the Biggest Tour Operators in Europe: